ryngonzalez/ryngonzalez.com/_drafts/hummingbird-in-use.md

 _This is a post about an upcoming experimental programming language.
 Syntax, semantics, and language features subject to change.
 Last updated November 15, 2014._

 The past five years have featured a Cambrian explosion of emerging programming languages.
-Systems languages like Rust have aimed to replace insecure infrastructure written in memory-unsafe languages like C. Languages like Swift and Go have aimed to juggle the power and speed of low level languages while also trying to introduce the niceities and features previously available only in the so-called 'scripting languages' of yore like Ruby, Python and JavaScript.
+Systems languages like Rust have aimed to replace insecure infrastructure written in memory-unsafe languages like C. Languages like Swift and Go have aimed to juggle the power and speed of low level languages while also trying to introduce the niceties and features previously available only in the so-called 'scripting languages' of yore like Ruby, Python and JavaScript.
 One niche that that has had considerable change over these last few years is programming with JavaScript on the server or browser.
 Languages built on top of the JavaScript VM have flourished: ClojureScript, CoffeeScript, TypeScript, Dart, AtScript, and many other variations have gained footholds in the developer community.
 The

 I've been working with a friend to build another language built on top of JavaScript, one that takes features from TypeScript, AtScript, and CoffeeScript with clear, simple syntax and a robust standard library.
 It has these goals (as written by Dirk):